Skip to main content

 Folders are the schema

-Movies, flat series, and seasoned series are inferred from depth under each library root.
-Sidecars merge cleanly without overwriting your edits.
+Movies, flat series, and seasoned series are inferred from your folder depth.
+Sidecars and sidecar metadata merge cleanly without overwriting your edits.

 Deploy